-Stormwater from the East Geelong drainage system is captured and stored in the Eastern Park dam, which is then used for irrigation in the Botanic Gardens, and tree watering around Geelong.
+Storm-water from the East Geelong drainage system is captured and stored in the Eastern Park dam.
+It is then filtered and treated for use in the Botanic Gardens.

 Stormwater from the East Geelong drainage system is captured and stored in the Eastern Park dam, which is then treated and used for irrigation in the Botanic Gardens, and tree watering around Geelong.

-Using recycled water reduces the reliance on drinking water used for irrigation.
-This stormwater harvesting system supplies between 50 - 70% of water used for irrigation in the Botanic Gardens, saving up to save up to 15 million litres of drinking water each year.
-As the system is reliant on rain fall, dry spring and summers, and below average rainfall, can affect how much water the system supplies.
+Using recycled water reduces the Botanic Gardens reliance on drinking water.
+This stormwater harvesting system supplies over 70% of water used for irrigation in the Botanic Gardens, saving over 15 million litres of drinking water each year.

 Location in Eastern Park

 The water storage dam is located in the southern part of Eastern Park, in the same location as a small lake used to be up until 1925 when it was filled to create a cricket field.

 How does it work?